 I have been taking pictures, telling stories, and gathering tales for nearly four decades.
 Always it seems, wherever I have gone, there I was.
 My trails have passed through six continents and more than 30 countries.
 For six of those years I lived in Alaska, working for the Canadian Consulate of Anchorage, and relishing the light of the Great Land.
 My photographs have been published in numerous media outlets and publishing houses, and I have had shows in Portland, Seattle, and Anchorage.
-My personal web site, www.rudyowens.com, features numerous photo essays on topics ranging from human rights to life in contemporary Greenland.
+My photography web site, www.rudyfoto.com, features numerous photo essays on topics ranging from human rights to life in contemporary Greenland.

 When I am not working, writing, or taking pictures, you can find me running on Portland’s great trails, biking Oregon’s beautiful roads, or surfing on Oregon’s coast–likely at Seaside.
 You can contact me via my web site contact page.
 I can also be followed through my Twitter account.
 I look forward to hearing from you.